TEST Paragraph

 Overtime

-Announced on April 23, the DOL’s new final rule increases the minimum annual salary level threshold for exemption in two phases: from the current level of $35,568 to $43,888 on July 1, 2024, and to $58,656 on Jan.
+The court found that the Biden DOL’s 2024 overtime rule’s July 1, 2024, increase was unlawful as well as the scheduled Jan.
+1, 2025, increase.
+Specifically, DOL’s final rule increased the minimum annual salary level threshold for exemption to $43,888 on July 1, and it was scheduled to increase to $58,656 on Jan.
 1, 2025.
-In addition, the threshold for highly compensated employees increases from the current level of $107,432 to $132,964 on July 1, 2024, and then to $151,164 on Jan.
+In addition, the threshold for highly compensated employees increased to $132,964 on July 1, 2024, and was scheduled to increase to $151,164 on Jan.
 1, 2025.
-Salary thresholds will then be automatically updated every three years, regardless of economic circumstances.
-ABC issued a news release opposing the rule.
+Further, salary thresholds would have been updated every three years starting on July 1, 2027.
+ABC’s general counsel, Littler Mendelson, published an article discussing the court decision.

 Nondisplacement of Qualified Workers Under Service Contracts